Nebula-Block-Data/docs/API_Reference/Authentication.md

 # Authentication

-All endpoints under the Nebula Block API require user authentication to validate a user's identity and know whose resource to access/create/alter/delete.
+All endpoints under the Nebula Block API require user authentication to validate a user's identity and to know whose resources to access/create/alter/delete.
 For authentication, there are two options:
 - [Access tokens](#access-tokens)
 - [API keys](#api-keys)